TL;DR: We never imagined we’d own a slow cooker.

 My mother managed to gather us for family dinner for what seemed like 7 nights a week for 18 years (never owning a slow cooker), so bringing my group together for family meals — or at least aspiring to — means I’m passing along a family tradition.

 Right now my main dinner issue is trying to get teenagers to family dinner.
 Mostly, I never seem to know who is coming or going or when.
 And regular family dinners seem like a quaint idea from our not-so-distant past.
 But making dinner for my nearly grown kids feels like a connection to a simpler time.
-And the slow cooker means everyone can eat on their schedule.
+And a slow cooker means everyone can eat on their schedule.

 The Slow Cooker Challenge